Now I am a Boiled Prawn

 Still stunned from the experience, I had a chance to enjoy an hour of snorkelling at a reef nearby, rewarded by a glimpse of a sea turtle among the coral and lots of colourful fish.
 Most of the species I could not identify, but I did spot some butterflyfish, sweetlips, wrasse, angelfish, unicorn fish.

-Needless to say, I will be back.
-With an underwater camera.
+Next time, I will bring an underwater camera.
 In recent years, the government has relaxed the law that prohibited tourists from staying on islands that were inhabited by locals.
 Now you are no longer forced to stay at an expensive resort eating buffet breakfast every morning, paying resort prices every time you set foot on a boat.
 So my next trip will be longer and entirely focused on scuba diving, snorkelling, underwater photography, and game fishing.
 With sunscreen this time.
 I should have listened to Baz Luhrmann.